Shares

 Share

-DiDi, the Chinese ride-hailing company, has initiated proceedings before the US stock exchange authorities to launch an initial public offering (IPO), which could be the largest this year in the US stock markets.
-DiDi plans to raise some US$10 billion with this IPO, which would put the company's market value at US$100 billion.
-Some 30% of the funds raised would be used to bolster the company's international expansion (DiDi is active in 15 countries, including Chile, but currently only a tenth of its revenues come from outside China) and another 30% to support the development of its electric and autonomous vehicle division.
-DiDi was created in 2012 and four years later acquired Uber's operations in China, ceding 12.8% ownership to the U.S. company.
+DiDi, the Chinese ride-hailing company, has begun the process with US stock market authorities to launch an initial public offering (IPO), which could be the largest this year on US stock markets.
+DiDi plans to raise around US$10 billion with this IPO, which would put the company's market value at US$100 billion.
+Thirty percent of the funds raised would be used to strengthen the company's international expansion (DiDi operates in 15 countries, including Chile, but currently only one-tenth of its revenue comes from outside China) and another 30% to support the development of its electric and autonomous vehicle division.
+DiDi was created in 2012 and four years later acquired Uber's operations in China, ceding 12.8% of its ownership to the US company.
 It has around 500 million users in 4,000 cities around the world.
-In 2020, DiDi reported revenues of US$22.2 billion, twice as much as Uber although, as noted by the Wall Street Journal, DiDi includes in its sales the revenues of its drivers.
+In 2020, DiDi reported revenues of $22.2 billion, double that of Uber, although, as the Wall Street Journal pointed out, DiDi includes its drivers' revenues in its sales.

 Source: Statista